Fueled/swift-style-guide/README.md

  * Lead logical blocks with a comment line if necessary
  * Remove any trailing whitespace or leading indentation on blank lines

-A file shouldn't start with a whitespace.
+The very first line of a document shouldn't be empty (there can be, however, an empty line between header comments and the first line of code).
 It is also good practice to end files with an empty line.
 This helps make it clear that the end of the file is reached and makes adding additional lines less prone to error.

 Opening braces (`if`/`switch`/`while`/`do` etc.) should be preceded by a single space and on the same line as the declaration, or optionally on a new line if the statement is multiline.
 Note that `else` and `catch` statements must be on a new line after the previous declaration.